tenache/video_detectioin3/README_train.md

-# Project Title
+# Video detectioin

-This is a short description of the project.
+This project contains necessary code for training, and fine-tuning YOLO from personal datasets, and applying the model to videos for counting people, making heatmaps, etc.

 ## Installation